Can I require my class visit the Writing Center?

 The overwhelming majority of students are human, as are all consultants in the Writing Center, so far as we know.
 As such, there is always room for human error.
 Moreover, we offer only suggestions to writers; we provide writers with the opportunity and environment to make choices as a writer.
 Consequently, some writers may make an incorrect choice or misunderstand our suggestions.
 Furthermore, students are not the only segment of stakeholders here at Caldwell Community College and Technical Institute who have errors in their writing.
 (We read your assignments, emails, responses to student writing, etc., so we know even faculty – and, yes, that does include your friendly neighborhood Writing Center, too – make mistakes.
 Occasionally.)
 Finally, writing is subjective, as is reading.
 What one person may see as an error may in fact not actually be grammatically incorrect.
 Beyond urging you to take this opportunity to speak with your student about your expectations as a reader and explain to them why X is in an error, we would also strongly recommend that you respond first and foremost to big picture concepts such as ideas and content, adherence to the assignment, and effective achievement of learning objectives, rather than focusing solely on sentence level concerns, provided, of course, sentence level issues do not detract from the overall presentation of the paper.

-I would like to include some information about the Writing Center on my Blackboard course.
+I would like to include some information about the Writing Center on my Moodle course.
 Do you have a neat and tidy summation of your services, hours, and contact information?

 We sure do.
 Here is one for the Caldwell Writing Center: